starkjones/NYC-Condominium-Rental-Income-Analysis/README.md

 7) What, if any, challenges do you foresee in cleaning, exploring, or modeling with this dataset?

  This dataset has a lot of columns, the challenge lies in determining which columns will be the most effective for predicting our target values.

-## DATA SUMMARY

-#### Manhattan condominiums with similar sizes, and designs are compared against one another.
-Each unit’s location, market value, and attributes are analyzed to estimate its potential rental income.

 ## DATA DICTIONARY
 [DOF Condominium Rental Analysis Data Dictionary.xlsx](https://github.com/starkjones/NYC-CONDOMINIUM-COMPARABLE-RENTAL-INCOME-ANALYSIS/files/8791742/DOF.Condominium.Rental.Analysis.Data.Dictionary.xlsx)